-A total of 200 mm of accumulated rainfall were recorded during the 30 days preceding the earthquake, with the accumulation of 19.7 mm two days before the earthquake (Figure 10).
-Thus, we expect that the slope material was wet at the time of the earthquake.
-Based on the remote sensing analysis and considering that between 19 and 23 September only a few mm of rainfall accumulated (Figure 10), it is thus highly probable that both slope failures and debris-flow emplacement were co-seismic.
-Witnesses from the town of Atlautla, which is located at the outlet of Huitzilac ravine (Figure 1b), also confirmed this information.
-During the following weeks, rainfall remobilized fine material from the landslide deposits reaching the town of San Juan Tehuixtitlán (Figure 4a).
-On 4 October 2017, the population of San Juan Tehuixtitlán noticed the transformation of the shallow water-flow of Hueyatlaco ravine into a hyperconcentrated flow.
+ing the town of San Juan Tehuixtitlán (Fig. 4a).
+On 4 October 2017, the population of San Juan Tehuixtitlán noticed the transformation of the shallow water flow of the Hueyatlaco ravine into a hyperconcentrated flow.
 It was the first time that this local community located on the western volcano slope observed such a phenomenon.
-Rainfall measurement at Altzomoni raingauge station (ALTZ, Figure 1b) shows an accumulation of 35.7 mm of rainfall over 12 hours beginning at 10 (UTC time) of 4 October, with a peak between 20 and 21 (Figure 10).
+Rainfall measurement at Altzomoni rain gauge station (ALTZ, Fig. 1b) shows an accumulation of 35.7 mm of rainfall over 12 h beginning at 10:00 UTC on 4 October, with a peak between 20:00 and 21:00 UTC (Fig. 10).
 The rainfall event of 4 October only remobilized fine material from the landslide deposits reaching the town of San Juan Tehuixtitlán; the debris flows along the Huitzilac and Xalipilcayatl were never reported since they never extended out to any populated area in 2017.
-During the 2018 and 2019 rainy seasons, the fine sediment remobilized from the debris-flow deposit in Huitzilac ravine reached the road connecting San Juan Tehuixtitlán to Atlautla (Figure 1b).
+During the 2018 and 2019 rainy seasons, the fine sediment remobilized from the debris-flow deposit in the Huitzilac ravine reached the road connecting San Juan Tehuixtitlán to Atlautla (Fig. 1b).